-These cold-tolerant perennials are ideal for more temperature regions and can be planted in early spring to give a generous harvest in the summer months.
+These cold-tolerant perennials are ideal for more temperate regions and are usually planted from nursery sets in early spring to give a generous harvest beginning in late spring.
+If planted from seeds, they will reach harvestable maturity in about two months.

 |Botanical Name||Allium schoenoprasum|